BorgNumberOne/Weishaupt_CanApiJson/README.md

 **long:** just keep reading

-Weishaupt CanApiJson - CAN bus-like / CAN open-like protocol via JSON between:
+Weishaupt CanApiJson - CAN bus-like / CAN open-like protocol via JSON is a communication protocol between:
 "**Systemgerät**" (48301122172, 48301122242, 48301122512, 48301122522) and other Weishaupt (compatible) devices like a:
-"**Gateway WEM-Modbus**" data protocol converter ( 48300002722 ) or a "**Gateway WEM-KNX**" data protocol converter ( 48300002012 )
+"**Gateway WEM-Modbus**" data protocol converter ( 48300002722 ) or a:
+"**Gateway WEM-KNX**" data protocol converter ( 48300002012 )

 **secifications/declareations (some kind of):**